emdonahue/schtml/README.md

 # SCHTML
 A Scheme library for generating raw HTML and CSS

 SCHTML provides a collection of scheme funcitons that simplify the generation of raw HTML and CSS strings.
-It was written and debugged in Chez scheme, but may work in other dialects.
+It was written and debugged in Guile scheme.

 ## API